 - Interviews – film interviews with interesting people in your niche, thought leaders, and influencers; these types of videos can be highly engaging and they can also help you reach new people (from people who are fans of the interviewee) and help you establish more trust by linking yourself to a known thought-leader or social influencer in your niche.
 For example, I’ve had the pleasure to take part in a conversation/interview with Evan Carmichael to discuss social media management tools:

 - Educational/how to videos: demonstrate your knowledge of your field and build more trust by creating educational videos on your blog or website, on your social profiles, and on YouTube.
 Plus, they can also help with brand awareness: people regularly search for these types of videos to learn all kinds of things, from how to remove a stain to how to make more money with their blog.
 You can also try adding voiceovers to your videos using text to speech software to make them more engaging.

-- Animated videos: animated videos can be a very fun way to introduce people to your business, either on social media or on your blog/website.
+- Animated videos: an animated explainer video can be a very fun way to introduce people to your business, either on social media or on your blog/website.
 For example, Entrepreneur have used animation to create this fun video on the 10 laws of social media marketing for businesses:

 - Documentaries: another way to reach a wider audience is to create documentary-types videos on subjects that are relevant to your audience.
 For example, like this documentary on the rise and evolution of content marketing from the Content Marketing Institute: